florian/My-coding-conventions/README.md

 ### Naming conventions

- - If a variable name contains several words, you should follow the `camelCase` convention.
+ - If a variable name contains several words, then you should follow the `camelCase` convention.
 That means capitalize the initial letter of all words, but leave the very first letter of the name lowercase.
-This also the way JavaScript’s buiöt-in stuff is named: e.g. `getElementsByTagName`.
+This also the way JavaScript’s built-in stuff is named: e.g. `getElementsByTagName`.
  - Capitalize the initial letter of constructor functions – `Constructor`.
 Again, this is also how JavaScript names the built-in constructor functions.
  - Capitalize all letters of constants – `CONSTANT`.
  - Try to prefix all boolean variables with `is`, `has` or similar prefixes.